linb960/Crypotocurrencies/README.md

 <br>

 ### Conclusion
 Most people only know of a few cryptocurrencies yet this analysis shows that there are 532 tradable coins currently.
 Of these coins we used unsupervised machine learning to help us visualize the data on these coins.
-If I were to redo the analysis I would remove the 6 coins from the set of 532 that skewed the tables.
-This might help to see the data a little clearer.
+If I were to redo the analysis I would remove the BitTorrent coin from the set of 532 as it seems to skew the output of the figures.